-- Move to the side!!
-Don't just move forward and backwards.
+- Move from side to side!!
+Don’t just move forward and backwards.
 Moving to the side (when an opponent attacks) allows you to score easily.
 For example, when an opponent throws a back kick, you should shift to his open side (versus just moving backwards to escape the kick).
 This will allow you to avoid the kick, be close enough to throw an effective roundhouse kick and catch him/her in a position where it is hard to block your kick.
-In this example, if the opponent throws a right leg back kick, you would shift to the right (the opponent's left) in order to score a point.
+In this example, if the opponent throws a right leg back kick, you would shift to the right (the opponent’s left) in order to score a point.

 - Excerpts from TurtlePress.com Sparring Strategies:

 - Counterattacking has a better chance of scoring than attacking for advanced competitors.

 - The most frequently used attacks are roundhouse kick, back kick and axe kick.

 - Successful competitors can effectively counter these kicks.